myrmex-org/myrmex/CONTRIBUTE.md

 # USER lager
 ```

-Rebuild the docker images if necessary:
+Rebuild the docker image if necessary:

 ```bash
 $ # In the directory `dev-app`
 $ docker-compose build
 ```

+#### Launching the development environment

 If/when the `uid/gid` matches, run a shell in a container of the node image: